AdobeDocs/real-time-cdp-collaboration.en/help/guide/quick-start-guide.md

 With setup and data provisioning complete, your organization is now ready to connect with collaborators by sending or accepting invitations and submitting project settings for approval.
 This connection process involves sending or receiving invitations, reviewing and submitting connection settings (such as use cases and credit consumption), and confirming the relationship.

-Use the **[!UICONTROL Connect]** workspace from the left navigation menu in the Collaboration UI to browse available publishers (advertisers cannot currently be browsed).
+As an advertiser, use the **[!UICONTROL Connect]** workspace from the left navigation menu in the Collaboration UI to browse available publishers.

+>[!NOTE]
+>
+>Currently, only advertisers can browse publishers.
+Publishers cannot browse or initiate connections with advertisers.

 For an overview of this flow, see the [Connect with advertisers or publishers guide](./connect/establishing-connections.md){target="_blank"}.
 For a visual walkthrough of the connection process, including browsing collaborators and managing connection settings, watch the [advertiser account setup video](https://experienceleague.adobe.com/en/docs/platform-learn/tutorials/collaboration/connect-with-publishers){target="_blank"}.

 ## Next steps

-You've now completed onboarding and configured your organization for secure collaboration.
+You've now completed initial setup and configured your organization for secure collaboration.
 Next, explore the following resources to deepen your understanding of activation, measurement, and data governance:

 - [Audience activation workflow documentation](./collaborate/activate.md)
 - [Measurement use cases](./collaborate/measure.md)